pts/pts-tinype/README.txt

   must start on a file offset divisible by 4.
 * SizeOfOptionalHeader must be >= 0x78.
 * SizeOfHeaders must be > 0.
+* Windows 95 needs at least 10 entries in IMAGE_DATA_DIRECTORY.

 __END__